Events & Global Engagement

 The UK Robotics Week is now the leading national event in RAS with over 165 events (including 54 core events organised by the Network).
 UK Robotics Week adds focus to a thriving programme of existing robotics activities that take place throughout the year.
 By linking to other key events in the robotics calendar, such as EU Robotics Week and UK RAS SIG, UK Robotics Week aims to ensure that robotics remains high on the agenda as one of the transformative technologies of today and tomorrow.

 The Hamlyn Symposium

 The Hamlyn Symposium has been successfully conducted for the past 11 years.
 Every year researchers, clinicians and engineers are invited to submit papers on a range of topics covering clinical specialities in Urology, Cardiac Surgery, Neuro Surgery, Thoracic Surgery, General Surgery, Gynaecology, ENT, Orthopaedic and Paediatric Surgery.
-The Hamlyn Symposium 2019 was held on 23rd- 26th June 2019, including workshops on various clinical and technical topics as well as the main conference with the participants from leading medical, science and technology institutions.
+The Hamlyn Symposium 2020 will be held on 20th - 23rd June 2020, including workshops on various clinical and technical topics as well as the main conference with the participants from leading medical, science and technology institutions.

 Event & Global Engagement

 Hamlyn Centre organises the Summer School annually for talented undergraduate or post-graduate students around the world.
 Focusing on machine learning, robotics and sensor networks, the course consists of taught lectures by leading researchers in the field, mini-projects and workshops on research & communication skills training.
 Summer School also incorporates extensive social activities, affording the opportunity to explore the vibrant social life and culture of London.